Counseling and Disability Services

 Release from a housing contract is granted only if the student is no longer enrolled with the University.
 The Terms and Conditions of the contract should be reviewed with specific details.
 If a student leaves residence, he/she is still liable for all the room and board charges per the Terms and Conditions of the contract.
 For answers to additional questions, contact the Office of Housing and Residence Life.

-Texas A&M International University is a member of the National Collegiate Athletic Association (NCAA) and the Heartland Conference.
+Texas A&M International University is a Division II member of the National Collegiate Athletic Association (NCAA) and the Lone Star Conference.
 The NCAA is a voluntary organization through which the nation’s colleges and universities govern their athletics programs.
-The Heartland Conference is a NCAA Division II conference comprised of the following institutions: University of Arkansas-Fort Smith, Dallas Baptist University, Lubbock Christian University, Newman University, Oklahoma Christian University, Rogers State University, St. Edward’s University, St. Mary’s University, and Texas A&M International University.
+The Lone Star Conference is a NCAA Division II conference comprised of the following institutions: Angelo State University, Cameron University, Dallas Baptist University, Eastern New Mexico University, Lubbock Christian University, Midwestern State University, Oklahoma Christian University, St. Edward’s University, St. Mary’s University, Tarleton State University, Texas A&M International University, Texas A&M-Commerce University, Texas A&M-Kingsville University, Texas Woman’s University, University of Arkansas-Fort Smith, University of Texas Permian Basin, University of Texas at Tyler, West Texas A&M University, Western New Mexico University.

 The Office of International Engagement provides campus-wide internationalization initiatives advocating for, supporting and implementing the University’s goals for international education, student mobility and exchange.
 International Engagement strives to be the hub for all international activities as a means to prepare all students for a global society through a supportive environment anchored on student success, by offering guidance to international students, leading students through study abroad experiences, and the promotion of innovative multi-cultural programs focused on dialogue that encourage the exchange of ideas and opportunities for self-discovery.